-The MTSA campus buildings and the outdoor covered porch areas are equipped with wireless internet service dedicated exclusively to students' use, to enable an entire class to work online simultaneously.
-The Wi-Fi password will be given to students during their first semester intensive week.
+Wireless Internet Access: The MTSA Campus buildings and the outdoor covered patio areas are equipped with wireless internet service dedicated exclusively to students' use, to enable an entire class to work online simultaneously.
+The WIFI password is provided to students during the first semester.